I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-deletepixelshader.md

 ## -remarks
 <p>The <b>DeletePixelShader</b> function notifies the driver about the deletion of the pixel shader code object that the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createpixelshader.md">CreatePixelShader</a> function created.
 The driver can then clean up any driver-side resources that are associated with the pixel shader code.</p>

-<p>The <b>DeletePixelShader</b> function notifies the driver about the deletion of the pixel shader code object that the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createpixelshader.md">CreatePixelShader</a> function created.
-The driver can then clean up any driver-side resources that are associated with the pixel shader code.</p>

 ## -requirements
 <table>
 <tr>